c-dilks/dispin/xcheck/yieldCheck.md

 |  nCutFR        |  338516  |  318039   |  6.0490%              |

 ## 6356 RGB Spring 2019 Inbending

+**NOTE**: `nCutPID` differs between CHRIS and GREGORY, since (1) our sampling fraction vs. p cuts differ, and (2), we need to update them anyway; our final `nAllCuts` difference is reasonable, so this update is likely negligible.

 |  VAR           |  CHRIS   |  TIMOTHY  |  GREGORY  |  TIMOTHY-FILE                    |  DIFF(CHRIS,TIMOTHY)  |  DIFF(CHRIS,GREGORY)  |
 |  ---           |  ---     |  ---      |  ---      |  ---                             |  ---                  |  ---                  |
 |  nAllCuts      |  25686   |  26213    |  25686    |  `6356/6356_all_cuts.txt`        |  2.0517%              |  0.0000%              |